funmu/active-directory-node-multitenant/README.md

 ---
 services: API-with-active-directory-protected-access
-platforms: nodejs
+platforms: nodejs azure azureAD
 author: muralik
 ---

 # Simple Sample for use of Azure AD to protect web APIs

 This Node.js server will give you a quick and easy sample for setting up REST API service using OAuth2 protocol.
-Then this service is integrated with Azure Active Directory for API protection.
+This service uses Azure Active Directory for API protection.
+We do this using the appropriate AzureAD Application ID for bearer token based authetication.

 The sample server included in the download are designed to run on any platform.
 The APIs themselves are kept very simple so we can illustrate the work requried to set up OAuth2 based Azure AD authenticated calls from clients like Powershell.

 ## Solution Overview

 There are three major components to the solution including a way to test how the APIs work

 ### 1. Configuration
-A variety of simple configuration steps are required on the [Azure Management Portal](http://manage.windowsazure.com).
+Configuration is the MOST important component for making sure all works well.
 These steps are detaliled in the [Configuration Setup](config/).

+Several steps are configurations done using the [Azure Management Portal](http://manage.windowsazure.com).

 ### 2. AuthenticatedApi
 This is the primary node module that exposes the REST APIs.
 This REST API server is built using Restify with the following features: